jarviscanada/jarvis_data_eng_HussainFathi/hadoop/README.md

 ## Hive Project
 The utilization of optimization tools is essential when processing and analyzing big datasets.
-In this project the World Development Indicators (WDI) dataset was analyzed which contained about 22 million rows of data occupying around 2.2 GB of space.
+In this project, the World Development Indicators (WDI) dataset was analyzed which contained about 22 million rows of data occupying around 2.2 GB of space.
 The data was firstly exported from GCP storage to HDFS.
-Afterwards, the data was examined using the following optimization
+Afterward, the data was examined using the following optimization
 tools:

-* **Partitioning**: Which basically breaks down the data into smaller chunks allowing data access to be more efficient since only a specific partition can be loaded into memory instead of the entire dataset.
+* **Partitioning**: This basically breaks down the data into smaller chunks allowing data access to be more efficient since only a specific partition can be loaded into memory instead of the entire dataset.

-* **Columnar File Format**: Stores the data in a column oriented structure.
+* **Columnar File Format**: Stores the data in a column-oriented structure.
 This allows data retrieval to be much faster since in the case we need a vale from each row in the table, they all can be found in one column.
 Without the columnar file format, each row in the table will need to be visited to retrieve the required data.